-Should concerns not be addressed at a department level, SWIHA requests students attending classes on-campus or online to send documented concerns and complaints via email or postal mail to Mary Ritter, Chief Executive Director if the complaint has not been adequately addressed by the appropriate department.
+Should concerns not be addressed at a department level, SWIHA requests students attending classes on-campus or online to send documented concerns and complaints via email or postal mail to Brad Boute, Dean of Academic and Operational Compliance if the complaint has not been adequately addressed by the appropriate department.
 You may mail your concerns to 1538 E. Southern Ave., Tempe, AZ 85282.
 Concerns will be addressed within seven days from receipt of the written complaint.
 You may contact Student Services for current contact information on other SWIHA staff members.

 If the complaint cannot be resolved after exhausting the institution’s grievance procedure, the student may file a complaint with the Arizona State Board for Private Postsecondary Education.
 The student must contact the State Board for further details.
 The State Board address is 1740 West Adams ST., Suite 3008, Phoenix, AZ 85007.

 Distance Education students, who have completed the internal institutional grievance process and the applicable state grievance process, may appeal non-instructional complaints to the AZ SARA Council.
 For additional information on the complaint process, please visit the AZ SARA Complaint page: http://azsara.arizona.edu/content/complaint-process.